venediktov/vanilla-rtb/README.md

 * [CMakeLists.txt] - cmake file

->The stack of vanilla-rtb depends on other C++11 projects and is referencing them via gh-subree.
+>The stack of vanilla-rtb includes other C++11 projects and is referencing them via gh-subree.
 >To update to the latest version of boost-process , boost-dll , json-voorhees or CRUD  use the following commands \:

 * git subtree pull --prefix jsonv git@github.com:tgockel/json-voorhees.git master --squash